-In conjunction with her work at Jewell, she is an active member of the College Sports Information Directors of America (CoSIDA), serving on the Young Professionals Committee, and participating in the CoSIDA Mentoring Program.
-Her photography has also been featured in six Kansas Associated Press award-winning pieces.
+In conjunction with her work at Jewell, she is an active member of the College Sports Information Directors of America (CoSIDA), serving on the Mentoring Committee, and participating in the CoSIDA Mentoring Program.
+Her 2019 men's basketball game notes finished third in the nation in the College Division and her photography has also been featured in six Kansas Associated Press award-winning pieces.
+Additionally, she serves on the NCAA Midwest Regional Advisory Committee for the sport of volleyball (2019-2022).

 Ellison comes to Jewell after serving as the Sports Information Director at Labette Community College, in Parsons, Kansas.
 While at Labette she was responsible for implementing three new social media platforms for the athletic department, a new Livestream system for home contests, as well as compiling record books for three different sports.